 Our department was established in 2005.
-We have grown to over 90 academic emergency physicians in the University Emergency Medicine Foundation (UEMF) who provide care for over 210,000 patients annually at the Rhode Island Hospital Anderson Emergency Center, Hasbro Children's Hospital Emergency Department, and The Miriam Hospital Emergency Department.
+We have rapidly grown to over 160 academic emergency physicians in the Brown Emergency Medicine (BEM).
+We care for over 250,000 patients annually at Rhode Island Hospital Anderson Emergency Center, Hasbro Children's Hospital Emergency Department, The Miriam Hospital Emergency Department and the Newport Hospital.
 We are also the academic home for the emergency physician faculty members who work at the Memorial Hospital of Rhode Island.

 The mission of our department is to provide exceptional emergency medical care, education, research, and service to the people of Rhode Island and beyond.
 To meet this mission we have created outstanding education and research programs, and many divisions and programs that together form a comprehensive academic department of emergency medicine.

 As you peruse our site and learn more about our department we invite you to communicate, collaborate, and engage with us to grow and develop academic emergency medicine.